-17. Beverage or Cup Holder
+17. Beverage or Cup Holder-

-The cup or beverage holder is a device used as a car restaurant table or a car drink holder while traveling.
+The cup or beverage holder is a device used as a car restaurant table or a car drink holder while travelling.
 They can be made into automobiles or chairs or mounted on the walls of aeroplanes, boats, buses and trains.

 They are durable, strong materials and easy to use.
 It can be used to hold drinks, food and anything small that you want to keep.

 The emergency brake or handbrake acts like a handheld lever for quick braking and is located on the car’s centre console.